 You must agree to the Terms and Conditions of Occupancy to deem your occupancy acceptable.

 You must monitor the observance of these Terms and Conditions by your Guests and Visitors.
 A breach of these Terms and Conditions by your Guests or Visitors will be considered a breach by you.
 Please note that when we refer to a “Guest” and/or “Guests” in these Terms and Conditions rules, we are referring to all the occupants of an apartment.
 All Guests are jointly and severally liable for the actions of any and all Guests in each apartment.
 This means that, if one of the Guests in an apartment causes damage and/or breaches the house rules (or a visitor of a guest), all Guests in that apartment will be held responsible and will be subject to whatever action is considered necessary by management.

 Before checking into your apartment, we suggest you familiarise yourself with our Housekeeping Notice which includes useful information such as our Conditions of occupancy, Complimentary items, Linen and Towels, Departure arrangements, Garbage, Extra Fees and Charges that may apply, Damage to apartment and property, amongst other items.

-Check-In is available from 2pm for Week1 of Schoolies (18 November- 25 November); and 3pm for those arriving in Week 2 of Schoolies (25 November- 3 December).
+Check-in is available from 2pm for Week 1 of Schoolies (17 November- 24 November); and 3pm for those arriving in Week 2 of Schoolies (24 November- 2 December).
 Check-in for all apartments is at the following address: